Design Thinking in Cuba

-The Global Education Office, the School of the Arts, the School of Business, and the School of Engineering are pleased to present a design thinking program.
+The Global Education Office and the School of the Arts are pleased to present a design thinking program.
 This three-credit, three-week course brings together students from various disciplines to create a collaborative environment to support problem solving through a methodology of design thinking.
 According to Tim Brown, president and CEO of the award-winning design firm IDEO, “Design thinking is a human-centered approach to innovation that draws from the designer's toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.”
 At the core of design thinking is an understanding of human relationships and a mindful approach to the examination of design problems and solutions.
 Through the practice of design thinking, students will explore personal biases and perspectives, underscoring empathy and deeper human connections, and create opportunities for greater innovation and sustainable practice.
-An intensive one-week immersive design thinking workshop in Havana, Cuba will be bookended by two weeks spent on the VCU Monroe Park campus, as a way to both prepare for and conclude this immersive program.
+Alongside a partnership with IBM Design Thinking, this intensive one-week immersive design thinking workshop in Havana, Cuba will be followed up by two weeks spent on the VCU Monroe Park campus, as a way to both reflect upon and conclude this immersive program.

 Course and credit options